-RACP curricula outline the learning objectives and associated knowledge, skills, attitudes, and behaviours required from graduates of RACP training programs.
+Curricula outline the learning objectives and knowledge, skills, attitudes and behaviours required from graduates.

-Important dates for applying to Basic Training and Advanced Training.
+Important dates for applying to Basic and Advanced Training.

-See the full list of hospitals and health service settings that are RACP-accredited for Basic and Advanced Physician Training.
+Browse the full list of RACP-accredited hospitals and health service settings.